OpenEnergyDashboard/OED/src/server/test/web/csvPipeline/README.md

    </td>
     <td>
    </td>
    <td>The meter in DB is set to cumulative, cumulative_reset to true & reset range is 11:45-12:15 but not sent via curl.
+This and following ones test that you can create a meter with various values set.
 The reset value should be reject row 4 since negative and no readings for meter.
    </td>
   </tr><tr>
    <td>cumAscResetMidnight & meterPipe28 (to create meter)